Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,300

 Much of Wall Street's run to records this year was built on expectations for coming cuts to interest rates by the Federal Reserve, now that inflation seems to be heading back down to its 2% target.
 Easier interest rates help to boost the economy, but they can also give inflation more fuel.

 The Fed will announce its latest decision on interest rates on Thursday, where the expectation is still for a cut, according to data from CME Group.
-But traders are already paring back their expectations for how many cuts the Fed will make through the middle of next year.
+But traders are already paring back their forecasts for how many cuts the Fed will provide through the middle of next year.

+Trump has vowed to sharply hike tariffs on imports from China, Mexico and other countries, raising worries about trade wars and disruptions to the global economy.
+A measure of the U.S. dollar's value against several major currencies climbed 1.6%, which means that those other currencies fell.

+The euro sank 1.8%, the South Korean won fell 1.5% and the Mexican peso slipped a bit further against the dollar.

 Trump is a fan of fossil fuels, encouraging production of oil and natural gas.
-His win sent solar stocks sharply lower, including a 12.4% fall for First Solar and a 14.2% slide for Enphase Energy.
+His win sent solar stocks sharply lower, including a 10.4% fall for First Solar and 17% slide for Enphase Energy.

+The only stock with a bigger loss in the S&P 500 was Super Micro Computer, which said its sales for the latest quarter could come in below its prior forecast.
+Its stock sank 23.1%.

+AP Writers Zimo Zhong, Elaine Kurtenbah, Kirstin Grieshaber and Kelvin Chan contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.